Welcome to Code for Life.

 - It has nothing to do with The Code for Life, an album of the heavy metal band Warrior.
 I am not a fan of heavy metal.
 (Sorry, heavy metal fans.)

 The banner photograph

-My current banner image is temporary (but seems to permanent); I hope to later replace with something reflecting the title of the blog.
-The image shows where the village I was based in on the Otago peninsula.
+My current banner image is temporary, but seems permanent.
+One day (…) I may replace with something reflecting the blog contents.
+The image shows the village I was based in on the Otago peninsula.
 (The image is open source, obtained from wikimedia and edited using GraphicConverter v6.5.1.)

-Most articles target a general audience.
-I’ll try remember to let you know if I think an article is a bit geeky; once in a while I write assuming some basic background for those with deeper interests.
+Most of my articles target a general audience.
+I’ll try let you know if I think an article is a bit geeky.
+(Once in a while I assume some basic background for those with deeper interests.)

 Topic areas include:

 - Genetics, epigenetics, genome editing and gene therapy, genomics, 3-D genome structure, evolution and so on.
 Science produces stunning and unexpected findings each week…

 - Human biology, esp. cognitive neuroscience and rare diseases or disabilities.